TimeFighter818/NQE_Nary_Query_Embedding/README.md

 | L_config          | Encoder config.
 Configuration controls whether to use node bias and edge bias in sequence encoder |
 | start_evaluation_epochs   | Epoch index to start evaluation |
 | interval_evaluation_epochs | Epoch interval for evaluation |

+## Acknowledgement
+We refer to the code of [StarQE](https://github.com/DimitrisAlivas/StarQE) and [FuzzQE](https://github.com/stasl0217/FuzzQE-code).
+Thanks for their contributions.